-If you don't get anywhere with your creditor Veda can help you investigate it at no charge to you.
+If you don't get anywhere with your creditor Equifax can help you investigate it at no charge to you.
 Our expert team may take 30 days (or longer depending on the correction and with your approval) after they receive your correction request to thoroughly investigate your case, and may even contact your creditor to verify your complaint.

 The last thing you'll want to be doing prior to buying a home is debating details of your credit history with your bank.
-Veda credit report can help take the stress out of the situation by getting you your credit report and clarifying where you stand when it comes to your credit worthiness.
+Equifax credit report can help take the stress out of the situation by getting you your credit report and clarifying where you stand when it comes to your credit worthiness.